 The Corniche is a beachfront promenade with cycle and pedestrian pathways that stretches for about 8 km.

 Its concept is actually a good idea, just not in Abu Dhabi!
 The heat makes the walking impossible and every 5 minutes you need an air conditioning break.

 You can then relax on a beach, just make sure you follow the beach rules and regulations!
 And stay away from jellyfish and sea snakes!

 I have to say that I got quite bored in this city.
 The rules and the unbearable heat don’t help to make your stay here pleasant.

-Dubai entertained me with its extravagant malls, impressive contructions and souks.
+Dubai entertained me with its extravagant malls, impressive constructions and souks.

-Abu Dhabi is more moderate and lacks of interesting attractions.
+Abu Dhabi is more moderate and lacks interesting attractions.

 Anyway I think that a trip to the United Arab Emirates is not complete if you don’t see them both.
 And if you don’t know how to answer the question: do you prefer Abu Dhabi or Dubai?